shipyardapp/Shipyard-Documentation/docs/blueprint-library/databricks/databricks-download-files-from-dbfs.md

 ---
 id: databricks-download-files-from-dbfs
-title: Databricks Template - Download Files from DBFS to Shipyard
+title: Databricks Template - Download Files from DBFS to Platform
 hide_title: true
-sidebar_label: Download Files from DBFS to Shipyard
+sidebar_label: Download Files from DBFS to Platform
-description: Information about Shipyard's low-code Databricks Download Files from DBFS to Shipyard blueprint.
+description: Information about Platform's low-code Databricks Download Files from DBFS to Platform blueprint.
 Quickly export one or more files from your Databricks File System (DBFS).
 keywords:
     - databricks
     - blueprint
     - template
 ---

-# Databricks - Download Files from DBFS to Shipyard
+# Databricks - Download Files from DBFS to Platform

 ## Overview
 Quickly export one or more files from your Databricks File System (DBFS).
 The [match type](https://www.shipyardapp.com/docs/reference/blueprint-library/match-type/) selected greatly affects how this Blueprint works.